songlinl/btp-mission-hybrid-rag/run/rag-knowledge-graph.md

 ## Introduction

-In this use case, we will embark on a journey to explore the openness and interoperability between the **SAP HANA Cloud knowledge graph engine**, **SAP Generative AI Hub**, and the **LangChain** (Python) Framework for developing LLM-powered applications.
+In this use case, we will explore the openness and interoperability between the **SAP HANA Cloud knowledge graph engine**, **SAP Generative AI Hub**, and the **LangChain** (Python) Framework for developing LLM-powered applications.
 The goal is to equip you with the knowledge and skills to handle structured, entity-rich data and build applications that generate accurate, context-aware responses.

 Leverage the power of Knowledge Graphs to model relationships between entities—such as products, customers, suppliers, or assets—in a way that is both semantic and queryable.
 With **SAP HANA Cloud**, structured data can be stored as a graph and accessed using SPARQL queries.
 This structured context is then integrated into LLM workflows via **SAP Generative AI Hub** and **LangChain**, allowing you to ground generative responses in verifiable enterprise knowledge.